ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 ## [From _Daily evening star._](https://chroniclingamerica.loc.gov/lccn/sn83045461/1853-03-25/ed-1/seq-1)

 #### 1853-03-25 &middot; Washington [D.C.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+ sight, had a little discomposed the
+banker, concluded by winning him over.?
+To-day the marriage of the partner in the
+firm of X*** with the daughter of the
+banker is announced as an irrevocable fact.
 W anted?An Angel for Heaven.?And
 so death closed those little eyes?shrouded
 their bright glances.
 0, that the sun would